csu-hmc/inverted-pendulum-sys-id-paper/README.rst

    - balance control: van der Kooij, Park and Kuo, etc, etc
    - bicycle/motorcycle stuff: van lunteren and stassen, eaton, doyle, de Lange, my diss
-   - There is control id in the aircraft world, mostly simple linear systems I think.
+   - There is control id in the aircraft world, but mostly simple linear systems.
    - There is stuff in the automobile world